RedisLabs/redislabs-docs/content/rs/references/rladmin.md

         [ commit ]
 ```

-To migrate shards to the node where the endpoint resides, use the `shards_to_endpoint` parameter.
+This command will migrate endpoints for databases to the node where the majority of the shards reside, use `endpoint_to_shard` parameter.

+#### Migrate shards to endpoint location

 ```text
 rladmin migrate
         [ [db <db:id | name>] | [node <origin node:id>] ]